roxana-lafuente/ResearchAnalyzer/README.md

 ### Dependencies
 - termcolor [sudo apt-get install python-termcolor]
 - matplotlib
-- colous [pip install colour]
+- colour [pip install colour]
 - Python Image Library (PIL) [sudo apt-get install python-pil]
+- nltk [sudo pip install nltk]

-### Methods
+### Classes
-The LogInfo object provides information on the data by using descriptive statistics.
+- The LogInfo object provides information on the data by using descriptive statistics.
 It must be instantiated by providing:
     - A clicks log.
     - A keystroke log.
     - A system log.
+- The TextInfo object provides information on the final document.
+It must be instantiated by providing:
+    - The final document.

+### Methods

 #### Clicks
 - **get_unique_pressed_clicks()**: Returns a set with all unique types of clicks used during the logging session.